timoklimmer/ambre/README.md

 # ambre

-> TL;DR -- **Give ambre your data and tell it what outcomes you are interested in.
+> TL;DR -- **Give ambre your data and tell it what outcomes in your data you are interested in.
 It then tells you when those outcomes occur.**

 ambre is a package for association mining-based rules extraction -- it extracts rules from your data in the form of *factors (named "antecedents")* --lead to--> *outcomes (named "consequents")*.
 In contrast to other approaches like deriving feature importances, it tells you more than just columns.
 It tells you exactly which *combinations* of *concrete* values lead to your outcomes of interest most frequently and at which confidence.

 For instance, imagine you had to manage a production line.
-By using traditional approaches, you would learn eg. that your vendors or the machine models used are a critical factor for defects.
-In contrast, ambre will tell you that a defect occurs most likely when the vendor is *"ABC"* and when machine model *"XYZ"* is used.
+By using traditional approaches, you would learn for example that your vendors or the used machine models are a critical factor for defects.
+In contrast, ambre will tell you that a defect occurs most likely when the vendor is *"ABC"*, and when machine model *"XYZ"* is used.
 Because it's more detailed, the information we get from ambre can be more valuable than pure importance of factors.

 ambre can even work with non-columnar data.
 It's no problem if the "transactions" (see below) consist of different numbers of items.